-There are 346,992,977 people in the U.S. Want to know how many of me are there or how rare is my name?
+There are hundreds of millions of people living in the United States.
+Have you ever wondered how many of me are there or how rare is my name?

 Enter it and find out how many of you there are.